-The McNab Alumni Legacy Program will take place June 5-6, 2014, on the Davidson College campus.
+The McNab Alumni Legacy Program will take place June 7-8, 2018.
 The purpose of the McNab Program is to equip families with strategies for the college search and application process.
-This year the program is open to children and grandchildren of Davidson alumni who are rising 11th and 12th graders.
-Moving forward, the McNab Program will ideally be limited to rising 11th graders, as it is most helpful for students entering their junior year.
+The program is open to children and grandchildren of Davidson alumni who are rising 11th and 12th graders, but is best-suited for students entering their junior year.

 Deans and directors of admission from other colleges and universities and several seasoned college counselors from high schools and community-based organizations around the country will join us for the program.

-The McNab program begins at noon on Thursday, June 5, and ends late in the afternoon on Friday, June 6 (see our schedule page for more information).
-The cost of the McNab program is $100 per attending person (each student and family member attending the program).
+The McNab program begins at noon on Thursday, June 7, and ends late in the afternoon on Friday, June 8 (see our schedule page for a past/sample schedule).
+Each student and family member attending the program pays a $100 fee.
 This subsidized fee helps to defray the cost of meals, materials, and visiting counselors.
 In addition, families are responsible for their own travel and lodging expenses.

-To ensure that each family receives personal attention, the lottery is limited to 60 families.
-McNab is an exceptionally popular program and each year has held a long waitlist.
+To ensure that each family receives personal attention, attendees are selected by a lottery process.
+The lottery is limited to approximately 60 families.
+McNab is an exceptionally popular program and each year has a waitlist.
 One of the main benefits of the program is its one-to-one personal advising.
 For this reason, the program must remain small.

-Those interested in registering may complete the online form which will be active on this site at any time during this period.
+Lottery entries will be accepted online during a week-long period, typically late February or early March.
 The time stamp for the registration will not determine acceptance into the program.
-Once registration is complete, an email will be sent to the email address provided with a confirmation number specific to that candidate.
-This unique number will be entered into the lottery pool.
-Program participants will be selected at random by a computer system.
-The computer will also generate a random waitlist.
+Program participants will be selected at random by a computer system, which will also generate a random waitlist.
 If a registered participant declines his/her position, the first person on the waitlist will be offered a place in the program, and so on.

-On Wednesday, March 5, those accepted into the program will receive a notification email by 5 p.m.
-Confirmation of acceptance is required by Friday, March 7 at 5 p.m. to hold the student's spot.
-If a response is not received during this period, the program participant forfeits his or her place in the program.
+Those accepted into the program will receive a notification email.
+Confirmation of acceptance is required to hold the student's spot.
+If a response is not received during this period, the participant forfeits his or her place in the program.
 Those placed on the waitlist will also receive an email indicating their status and will receive further correspondence if a spot opens, and they are offered a place in the program.